 - One person handles most of the editing and posting

-In that setup, getting to candidate clips quickly can be enough.
+In that setup, getting to candidate clips quickly can genuinely be enough.

-Once more than one person touches the workflow, the evaluation changes.
+Once more than one person touches the workflow, the evaluation changes fast.
 The clip finder is only one part of the job.
-You still have to think about:
+You still need to figure out:

-- How much cleanup the clips need before they are publishable
+- How much cleanup clips need before theyโre publishable

-- How well reframing holds up on multiple speakers
+- How well reframing holds up with multiple speakers

-- How the team reviews, approves, and schedules the output
+- How the team reviews, approves, and schedules output

-If you are considering Klap seriously, ignore the demo moment and test the boring parts:
+If youโre considering Klap seriously, ignore the demo moment and test the boring parts:

 - How many draft clips survive review without major editing?

-- How long does it take to go from source video to scheduled post?
+- How long from source video to scheduled post?

 - How many tools does the team touch after Klap generates the clip?